datadryad/dryad-app/app/views/stash_engine/pages/_fees_institution.html.md

 Consortium discounts are applied after pro-ration for institutions joining part-way through the year, and after any applicable multi-year discounting.

-Colleagues interested in a consortium-level partnership are invited to please contact <a href="mailto:partnerships@datadryad.org?subject=Dryad partnership inquiry">partnerships@datadryad.org</a>
+Colleagues interested in a consortium-level partnership are invited to please <a href="mailto:partnerships@datadryad.org?subject=Dryad partnership inquiry">contact us</a>.

 ## Total fees